Governors and Premiers Strengthen Protections Against AIS

 Governors of Michigan and Ohio and Premier of Ontario commit to harmonize programs to combat Aquatic Invasive Species

-On June 13, 2015 at the Leadership Summit of the Conference of Great Lakes and St. Lawrence Governors and Premiers, the Governors of Michigan and Ohio and the Premier of Ontario committed to the development of a pilot project to harmonize approaches to address Aquatic Invasive Species and further cooperation among their three jurisdictions.
+On June 13, 2015 at the Leadership Summit of the Great Lakes St. Lawrence Governors & Premiers, the Governors of Michigan and Ohio and the Premier of Ontario committed to the development of a pilot project to harmonize approaches to address Aquatic Invasive Species and further cooperation among their three jurisdictions.
 A copy of the full resolution that was signed at the Summit can be found here.

 Governors' and Premiers' Mutual Aid Agreement Protects Region from Aquatic Invaders